My new, protected, Moto X4! Goodbye G4+

 It had an accident.
 Well, it had several accidents which ended with a high velocity fatal drop, face down, onto the ground.

 If you’ve ever had a phone that suffered from ghost touches you will be able to sympathise with me.
 That’s when you phone appears to have a ghost tapping randomly on the screen.
 Some phones get it worse than others but my Moto G4+ had it bad.
 Really bad.
 When you attempt to unlock your phone and the ‘ghost’ starts entering random numbers on the pin-unlock screen it risks locking you out.
-Or you manage to unlock it and then apps get opened at random or the phone starts dialing random people.
+Or you manage to unlock it and then apps get opened at random or the phone starts dialling random people.
 Yes, it gets very frustrating and it’s easy to initiate an “accident”.

 The phone was too old to return under warranty (before the final accident).
-From what I’ve read on the forums quite often the service centers just perform a factory reset and return the phone to you.
+From what I’ve read on the forums quite often the service centres just perform a factory reset and return the phone to you.
 A factory reset on my Moto G4+ helped, for about half a day, and then the ghost returned.

 Before buying the X4 I searched around and couldn’t find much evidence of ghost touch problems.
 On the other hand, Google Moto G4 plus ghost touch and you’ll find many, many, cases of the phenomenon.
 None of the solutions offered around the web helped my plagued G4+ though.